 A cross pein hammer, also known as a Warrington hammer is great for creating a bark-like texture on your designs.
 It's also brillliant for using with punches and stamps.

 Once you're happy with the texture, it's time to put a hole in your design.
-Kim shows you how easy it is to do this with traditional hand tools but you can also use a Dremel 4000 Multi Tool to create holes quickly.
+Kim shows you how easy this is to do with traditional hand tools but you can also use a Dremel 4000 Multi Tool and twist drill bits to create holes quickly.

-This video also shows you the techniques you can use to polish your jewellery, such as using garryflex sanding blocks and explains the types of coarseness available.
-Other quick ways are using a brass brush or metal polish.
+This video also shows you the techniques you can use to polish your jewellery, such as using garryflex sanding blocks and explains the types available.
+Other quick ways are to use a brass brush, polishing papers or metal polish.

 Kim: "When you make your jewellery shiny, it will highlight any scratches, marks or imperfections.
 If you notice unsightly marks, either go back to your sanding or consider a matt finish which helps hide any imperfections.
 I'll cover matt finishes later in the month but rubbing your piece with very fine wet and dry (emery sanding paper) is a quick fix."

 You can choose to buy earwires or make them yourself!
 Kim shows you a really quick way you can make a matching pair using wire - all you'll need are some round nose pliers.
 At the end of this video, you will see the end result of making some beautiful earrings!